Ria424/developers-animatesdk-docs/Document_object/Document86.md

 #### Returns

-Returns boolean.
-Returns true if the "Enable detailed telemetry" checkbox is selected; otherwise false.
+`boolean`; Returns true if the "Enable detailed telemetry" checkbox is selected; otherwise false.

 #### Description